YA-Maya/YA-Maya/README.md

 <h1 align="left"> 🌼 Hi My name Sumeya 🌼</h1>
 <p align="left"I am thrilled to continuously enhance my skills and knowledge in the field of software engineering cunsult, and to explore new and innovative ways of writing efficient and effective code.
 Working with code brings me immense joy and satisfaction, and I am always eager to learn and grow as a developer.
 Honesty and transparency are essential values that I strive to uphold in all aspects of my work, and I believe that they are crucial for fostering a positive and productive work environment.</p>

-  <h3>Currently working with Xander Talent as a Software Engineering Consultant.</h3>
+  <h3>Currently looking for a job as a Software Engineering Consultant.</h3>
 </div>

 - :open_book: Recently graduated with Distinction from the **Just It and Xander Talent academy**, with a Diploma in Software Development.